Adstefnum/KTU-AIS/README.md

     - Warnings
 - Drawer Contains
     -
-- Colors
+- Colors(Define in a file and refernece from there)
-    - Primary Color:
+    - Primary Color: Purple
-    - Secondary Color:
+    - Secondary Color: Blue and Yellow
-    - Base color: White
+    - Base color: White/Black

 - Home page is the time table for the day
 - Dark Mode